nikolatulechki/semanticElections/Scratch.md

 place:97149 https://www.wikidata.org/wiki/Q12297627
 place:65535 - NA old leftovert ekatte - no sections point to it

+# Sections abroad geography
+- there seems to be a stable identifier
+- check if it is really stable
+- integrate it, reconcile and produce a static mapping with coords from wikidata
+- think of a maintanance workflow

 # Todo
 These places have no geography and seem relevant for local elections